Alfaj0r/foundation-alfaj0r-com/src/content/posts/2021-08-18-my-first-50k-marlette-lake-2021.md

 Since I signed up for a trail race, I figured I should do a fair amount of trail running to get ready.
 I discovered many new areas, and very quickly found magical moments to fall in love with: running between wildflowers, hearing and seeing wildlife, summiting a long climb, running on mountain ridges as a cool high-altitude breeze dries off the sweat.
 How I wish I had explored trails before!
 Without a doubt, trails will be destinations for future runs to come. \
 Some of my most epic runs were the long training sessions: [Peavine](https://www.strava.com/activities/5258126574), the [Tahoe-Pyramid Bikeway ](https://www.strava.com/activities/5429356843)(twice!
 [The second one](https://www.strava.com/activities/5686466889) for an FKT on Verdi-Hirschadale-Verdi), [Thomas Creek](https://www.strava.com/activities/5686466889), the [Duck Pass trail](https://www.strava.com/activities/5576368101) in Mammoth Lakes, discovering the [Lower Lola Montez lake](https://www.strava.com/activities/5580414701), [Mount Lola](https://www.strava.com/activities/5649989568), and from [Donner to Squaw on the PCT](https://www.strava.com/activities/5723600878).

 So many Strava links!
 Let's get to the last one, and the race report for [The Markette 50k](https://www.strava.com/activities/5799536082).
-Official results here: <https://tahoetrailrunning.com/wp-content/uploads/2021/08/m50all21.htm>
+Official results are over here: <https://tahoetrailrunning.com/wp-content/uploads/2021/08/m50all21.htm>

 ![](/assets/marlette50k2021-startline.jpeg "Race started at 7:30am, with a smoke haze")

 On the morning of the race, the air quality was *not* good.
 Smoke from the Dixie fire in California was everywhere, could smell and even taste it.
-This was no surprise, as the smoke had been coming and going from the area for weeks - as it happened the year before for other fires.\
+This was no surprise, as the smoke had been coming and going from the area for weeks. \
-While unhealthy, the smoke was just below the toxic thresholds, so race was not suspended, and therefore I decided to go on as planned, and make the best of it.
-There were about 80 other people that decided the same.
+While unhealthy, the smoke was just below the toxic thresholds, so the race was not suspended, and therefore I decided to go on as planned, and make the best of it.
+There were about 80 other people that decided the same, which made for plenty of company out on the trails.

-\- nutrition, bio

-\- gear, comfort

-\-- saw some runners with poles and curious to try them out sooner or later

-Mention the fucking smoke

-Final words - signing up for races, goals, joy found during training
+My main strategy was to keep it in the eazy zone for the first 7 miles, the climb to Snow Valley Peak.
+Many other people were on the same plan, as we mixed power-hiking and running our way up the mountain.
+Quickly after the initial shuffle from the start line, I started making moves to pass people.
+As soon as I would see anyone ahead of me on the trail, I would speed up a bit to catch up, and then hang behind them in recovery pace while waiting for an optimal section (read: not uphill) to say hi and move past.
+This worked very well, and paid off towards the end when I wanted to walk, but I also didn't want anyone to catch up to me.

+Nutrition is an important part of an endurance event, and I was again in benefit of having trained plenty in this area.
+I kept my hydration up with electrolytes, sodium, and had potato chips and watermelon at the aid stations.
+I had some manageable nausea, possibly from the air making my mouth feel like an unwashed old ashtray.
+I went through an entire package of chewing gum, a last-minute addition to my kit that definitely is now added to the packing checklist.

+The great views promised by the course were definitely spoiled by the poor visibility from the smoke.
+The race would have been much more enjoyable in nice conditions.
+I tried my best to not get bummed out mid-run, and promised myself to come back to parts of the course that were new to me.
+There was a lot of talking to myself, and overall was in the moment of things, good and bad.
+The fluctuation of those good and bad things over 6+ hours were a fun challenge to step up to, and I have found valuable gratification in having found myself well prepared for it.

+I found a deep joy in running around the mountains for my long training runs, and I long for more days where I refill my water bottle from an alpine lake.
+There will certainly be more of those.
+I will likely eventually sign up for another Ultra... perhaps even Marlette 50k in 2022.